 Like the First Contact, the Star Trek Generations mostly took place in 2371, although the Star Trek movie opened in 2293, right after the events of Star Trek VI.

-In the Star Trek Generations, Romulan’s new leader wreaked havoc on the Federation, which instigated an investigation for the Enterprise.
-Soon, they found out that the new leader was Picard’s genetic clone.
+In the Star Trek Generations, Romulan's new leader wreaked havoc on the Federation, instigating an investigation for the Enterprise.
+Soon, they discovered the new leader was Picard's genetic clone.

 10. Star Trek: Deep Space Nine (Year: 2369-2375)

-The Star Trek: Deep Space Nine (DS9) started approximately five years after The Next Generation’s start.
+Star Trek: Deep Space Nine (DS9) began approximately five years after The Next Generation began.

 The Star Trek motion picture concurrently began to run with Picard’s voyage.
 Unlike the other series, the Star Trek: Deep Space Nine did not occur aboard a Starfleet ship.

 Instead, the show focused on the defensive, political, and commercial space station Deep Space Nine.
-The Star Trek DS9 is an outpost situated near the mouth of a stable wormhole on the far-flung places of explored space.
+The Star Trek DS9 is an outpost near a stable wormhole's mouth in the far-flung places of explored space.

 11. Star Trek: Voyager (Year: 2371-2378)